researchapps/cSCC/README.md

 # cSCCscore

-This is the Stanford Squamous Cell Skin Cancer (cSCC) Recurrence Web Prediction Tool.
+This is the Squamous Cell Skin Cancer (cSCC) Recurrence Web Prediction Tool.

 ## Usage